cloudflare/cloudflare-docs/content/byoip/address-maps.md

 ## Static IPs

 Static IPs are allocated to the account, but can be assigned to a single zone.
 This means that you can place multiple zones on the same static IPs.
-You can also specify which zones are mapped to your static IPs and control when the IPs in your zones change.
+You can also specify which zones are mapped to your static IPs and control when the IPs for your zones change.

 If you need to allowlist your IPs or to communicate your IPs to third parties, allocating static IPs to your account allows you to know them ahead of time.